 - a.
-Transportation coordinator who will be assigned to the Marina Plaza project with the authority to implement the TDM programs.
-The Transportation Coordinator shall provide the City annual reports on January 31st on the implementation of the TDM programs and strategies; except as may be otherwise set forth in the Development Agreement (DA) between the City and the Applicant.
+Employing a transportation coordinator who will be assigned to the Marina Plaza project with the authority to implement the TDM programs.
+The Transportation Coordinator shall provide the City annual reports on January 31st on the implementation of the TDM programs and strategies; except as may be otherwise set forth in the Development Agreement (DA) between the City and the applicant.

 - b.
-Participate in fair-share contribution if and when a Transportation Management Association (TMA) is formed.
+Making fair-share contributions if and when a Transportation Management Association (TMA) is formed.
 If a TMA is formed within the coverage and/or a shuttle stop is within walking distance of the development, the applicant shall make a one-time contribution to the City in the amount of fifty thousand dollars (\$50,000) to fund a portion of the start-up costs of the TMA.
-The applicant shall make an annual maximum fair-share contribution of twenty thousand dollars (\$20,000) on January 31st that will increase annually based on the Consumer Price Index over the prior one-year period.
+The applicant shall make an annual maximum fair-share contribution of twenty thousand dollars (\$20,000) on January 31st following the the formation of a TMA.
+The applicant shall make an additional fair-share contribution each January 31 thereafter.
+After the first payment, the amount of the fair-share contribution will increase annually by a percentage equivalent to the increase of the Consumer Price Index over the prior one-year period.
 The annual fair-share contribution will be based on the Project's proportionate share of estimated ridership for the TMA; except as may be otherwise set forth in the Development Agreement (DA) between the City and the Applicant..

 - c.
 Bicycle hub

 - d.
 Secured bicycle storage facilities

 - e.
 Fix it bicycle repair station(s)

 - f.
 Carpool and clean-fuel parking spaces

 - g.
-Unbundled parking

-- h.
+Unbundled parking - h.
 Shuttle service for hotel guests